Ugholaf/tp/docs/UserGuide.md

 ### 6.3.
 Command Format

 In the command box, you need to type the [command](#621-command) along with the required [parameters](#622-parameter).
-You can leave the parameter field empty if it is optional, which is indicated by wrapped square brackets in the command format, e.g. `search [e/EMAIL]` <br>
+You can leave the parameter field empty if it is optional, which is indicated by wrapped square brackets in the command format, e.g. `search [e/EMAIL]`.

 The parameters required for each command can be found in [Command Summary](#9-command-summary) and [Commands](#7-commands).

 <div markdown="block" class="alert alert-primary">